 Let’s think outside the box and apply some creativity to your love life with these five fresh tips!

-1. Express yourself through video
+1. Express yourself visually on dating apps

 2. Use social media adventurously